AlexBuz/llama-zip/README.md

 ### Modes

-`llama-zip` supports three modes of operation:
+llama-zip supports three modes of operation:

 1. **Compress mode** (specified by the `-c` or `--compress` flag): The string to be compressed can be provided as an argument or piped to stdin.
 The compressed output will be encoded in base64 and printed to stdout.
 2. **Decompress mode** (specified by the `-d` or `--decompress` flag): The compressed string can be provided as an argument or piped to stdin.
 The decompressed output will be printed to stdout.
 3. **Interactive mode** (specified by the `-i` or `--interactive` flag): A prompt is displayed where the user can enter strings to be compressed or decompressed.
 When a base64-encoded string is entered, it will be decompressed; otherwise, the entered string will be compressed.
 After each compression or decompression operation, the user is prompted to enter another string.
 To exit interactive mode, press `Ctrl+C`.
     - **Note:** If you would like to compress a string that consists entirely of base64 characters (i.e., letters, numbers, `+`, and `/`, without any other symbols or spaces), you must use compression mode directly, as interactive mode assumes that base64-encoded strings are meant to be decompressed and will result in nonsensical output if the input did not come from a compression operation.
-Alternatively, you can add a non-base64 character to your string (such as a space at the end) if you don't mind your string being compressed with that extra character.
+Alternatively, you can add a non-base64 character to your string (such as a space at the end) if you don't mind that character being compressed along with the rest of the string.

 ### Options

 - `-w`, `--window-overlap`: The number of tokens to overlap between the end of the previous context window and the start of the next window, when compressing a string whose length exceeds the model's maximum context length.
 This can be specified as a percentage of the model's context length or as a fixed number of tokens.
 The default is `0%`, meaning that the context window is cleared entirely when it is filled.
-Higher values can improve compression ratios but will slow down compression and decompression, since parts of the text will need to be re-evaluated when the context window slides.
-Note that when decompressing, the window overlap must be set to the same value that was used during compression in order to recover the original text.
+Higher values can improve compression ratios but will slow down compression and decompression.
+Note that when decompressing, the window overlap must be set to the same value that was used during compression in order to reconstruct the original string.
 - `--n-ctx`: The number of tokens to use as the context length for the model.
 This must be less than or equal to the model's maximum context length.
 If set to `0` (the default), then the model's maximum context length will be used.
+Note that when decompressing, the context length must be set to the same value that was used during compression in order to reconstruct the original string.
 - `--n-gpu-layers`: The number of model layers to offload to the GPU.
 This can significantly speed up compression and decompression, especially for larger models.
 If set to `-1` (the default), then all layers will be offloaded.
 See the [llama.cpp repository](https://github.com/ggerganov/llama.cpp) for more information.
+In [practice](#limitations), the same number of layers should be offloaded during compression and decompression.
 - `--use-mlock`: Force your system to keep the entire model in memory.
 This can be useful for larger models but may cause your system to run out of memory if the model is too large.
 Disabled by default.

 ### Examples